rfg-modding/SyncFaction/docs/backlog.md

 ## Release

-* coordinate with Camo on terraform rebuild
-  * include unification patch, currently hosted on dev CDN
-  * remove old updates from search
-  * delist old patches in FF?
 * remove hack for old update IDs (rfgcommunityupdate)
-  * test with new update id
-  * test SF with terraform rebuild
 * see how many space is needed for backups, edit TODOs in docs mentioning that
 * fix TODOs left from debugging
+* FF: coordinate with Goober
+  * upload terraform rebuild
+  * test with new update id
-* ask Goober to rename FF categories as MM/legacy/something
+  * rename FF categories
+  * remove old updates from search
+  * delist old patches in FF?
 * remove stuff from news page: links dont work, formatting is bad, a lot of content is bad
 * test on both steam and gog versions
-* document `.delete.json` for loose archives

 ## Backlog